onzfonz/comp227/src/content/4/en/part4a.md

   You can think of it as a “mini-application,” capable only of performing middleware and routing functions.
   Every Express application has a built-in app router.*

-The router is in fact a **middleware**, that can be used for defining "related routes" in a single place, which is typically placed in its own module.
+The router *is a* **middleware**, that can be used for defining "related routes" in a single place, which is typically placed in its own module.

+#### app.js

-The *app.js* file that creates the actual application takes the router into use as shown below:
+The *app.js* file that creates the actual application takes the router into use as shown in this code snippet:

 ```js
 const tasksRouter = require('./controllers/tasks')